-There are three categories of abstract shapes.
+The high-level merging strategy for shapes is given in Table I. There are three different abstract shapes.
 The ordinary shape is the shape with a dimension list where some dimensions in the list may be unknown, but at least the number of dimensions is known.
-The strategy for merging two ordinary shapes is straightforward: if the length of the dimension lists of two shapes are not equal, add 1(s) to the end of the shorter one to make them have the same length.
+The strategy for merging two ordinary shapes is: if the length of the dimension lists of two shapes are not equal, add 1(s) to the end of the shorter one to make them have the same length.
 Now, given two dimension lists of the same length, for each dimension: (1) if the values are equal, keep it as the value for the corresponding dimension in the merged shape; or (2) if the values are not equal, mark the value of that dimension as unknown.

-The not_matched shape arises when the built-in matcher cannot find a shape match, which corresponds to cases where a programmer misuses a built-in function.
+The not_matched shape arises when the shape propagation through built-ins fails, which corresponds to cases where programmers misuse a built-in function.
 Merging not_matched with any shape produces not_matched.
 The unmergeable shape arises from our treatment of the fixed-point for for and while statements.
-If the shapes from different iterations do not reach a fixed-point after 5^5 iterations, we push the shape to unmergeable.
+If the shapes from different iterations do not reach a fixed-point after 5 iterations, we push the shape to unmergeable.
+To generate FORTRAN code, at least the number of dimensions of each variable must be known, thus our compiler cannot generate code for the input programs in which the variables have not_matched or unmergeable shapes.